 Great childhood memories are made during summer days at the beach.
 But be sure to keep safety in mind and be aware of and avoid potential dangers with these beach safety tips.

 Use life vests.
 Whenever your kids are around the ocean, pool, lake, or another large water source, make sure they’re wearing life vests that fit properly.
 And be sure not to purchase inflatable vests — they can easily deflate or pop.

 Take an infant/child CPR class.
 These classes are generally a one-day commitment and are offered by many local organizations — they’re even offered online, if in-person isn’t an option this year.
 Taking a class can give you the tools and knowledge you need to step in and provide emergency care if something unthinkable happens.

 Stay within an arm’s length and be observant.
 When your kids are near the water, stay close by — strong undertows and rip currents are unpredictable.
 And keep an eye out for big waves!

 Keep your mobile phone nearby.
 You probably think this sounds silly in today’s age (when do you go anywhere without your phone?), but double check anyway — those few minutes could save a life.

 Consider swim lessons.
 Help your kids become more familiar with the water by giving them a foundation for water safety rules and proper swim etiquette.
+Even in the middle of social distancing, some organizations are offering one-on-one sessions or group classes with limited numbers to ensure plenty of space between children.
 Keep in mind that the national YMCA guidelines for swim instruction advise instructors against submerging young children and encourage parents to participate in lessons.

 Be aware of small pools of water, too.
 Your kids shouldn’t be left unattended near any body of water, including things like tide pools and kiddie pools in the backyard.
 The “arm’s length” rule applies here, too.